-The Society offers two research grants for students undertaking geographical research in the Greater China region (People’s Republic of China, Taiwan, Macau SAR and Hong Kong SAR).
+The Society offers two research grants for students undertaking geographical research in the Greater China region.

 2018: Han Cheng (University of Cambridge).
-'Producing International Development Knowledges: China Agricultural University'
+'Producing International Development Knowledges in China: Individuals, Institutions and Ideologies'

 2017: Jesper Svensson (University of Cambridge).
 'Hydrologic variability and collective action: Pathways to water security in the Yellow River Basin'

 2016: Calvin Chung (University College London).
 'The Greening of Urban Governance in China: a case study of greenway development in the Pearl River Delta cities'

 2015: Eric Chan (University of Oxford).
 'Built environment, social capital and walking behaviour in transit oriented development – a case study of Shenzhen, China'

 2014: Yuge Ma (University of Oxford).
 'Energy Efficiency Regulation of China: looking for a balance between the contrasting goals of economic growth and low carbon transition'

 2013: Runing Ye (University College London).
 'Impact of rapid urbanization on individuals’ commuting trips and subjective well-being - Evidence from Xi’an, China'

 2012: Haiyan Yu (University of Oxford).
 'Integrated water resources management, gender mainstreaming and water security in rural villages of arid and semi-arid North-western (NW) China'

 2011: Siyuan He (University of Cambridge).
 'Water balance under different surface conditions in Kobresia meadow, Northern Tibet'